 Membership in the priesthood of augurs was prestigious.
 Until 300 BC, membership of the priesthood of augurs restricted to only members of the patrician -- ruling -- class; the Lex Ogulina allowed for plebeians -- commoners -- to become augurs.
 Note that augurs often held other posts outside of the priesthood -- for example, Cicero, the famous orator and senator, was also appointed an augur later on in his political career.

-Meet the Expert: Professor Emma Dench
+Meet The Expert: Professor Emma Dench

 Professor Emma Dench is the McLean Professor of Ancient and Modern History and of the Classics at Harvard University.
 She is the author of Romulus' Asylum: Roman Identities from the Age of Alexander to the Age of Hadrian.
-Professor Dench has been awarded the Harvard College Professorship, an award given for excellence in undergraduate teaching, mentoring, and advising.
+Professor Dench has been awarded the Harvard College Professorship, an awarded given for excellence in undergraduate teaching, mentoring, and advising.